 The story is set in the fantastic world of Temerant.
 While the story is crude and compelling, the characters are powerfully built, and the action is truly convincing.
 I love the pace and flow in each chapter, the story is so engaging you really wish Kvothe to succeed!
 The author made a great work, the writing is a subtle combination of power and beauty.

 The book is really accessible, so not only fantasy readers will love this, there is no need to be into medieval fantasy genre to enjoy this book.
+I

-How long is The Kingkiller Chronicle?
+How long is The Kingkiller Chronicle? is it finished?

 The King Killer Chronicle is a trilogy.
 The first two novels are already published while the third and last book has no release date yet.
 So for those wondering if the Kingkiller Chronicles is finished the answer is no, still not complete.

 - The Name of the Wind.
 662 pages, published on March 27, 2007.